 Why do golfers prefer heel-shafted putters?

 Many golfers believe that this gives them a better feel of the ball and also insurers if they hit the ball on line.
+If you do not prefer heel shafted putters you may want to look into others models such as center shafted or face balanced.

 Why do they no longer produce heel-shafted putters?